 Along with the new estimates, several new data sets and...Read More

-On Wednesday, September 23, 2020, SHADAC researchers and U.S. Census Bureau experts held a webinar that examined the new 2019 health insurance coverage data at both the national...Read More
+On Wednesday, September 23, 2020, SHADAC researchers and U.S. Census Bureau experts held a webinar that examined the new 2019 health insurance coverage data at both the national and the state level, as well as by coverage type, from both the American Community Survey (ACS) and the...Read More

 Sep.
 17, 2020:The interactive map on this page links to tables containing state and county uninsurance estimates for 2019.
 These estimates come from the 2019 American Community Survey (ACS) via the U.S. Census Bureau's data.census.gov tool.

 Click on a state below to see state and...Read More